erunyon/erikrunyon.com/source/_posts/2008-04-16-rails-reference-for-php-programmers.md

 The folks over at [Rails for PHP Developers][2] have a pretty good start on content, especially for Array, String and Filesystem functions.
 The feature I was planning on, which I am not seeing their site, is a way for the community to contribute.
 Even if it were heavily moderated, I think it would be a boon for the site to flesh out its reference much more quickly.

+*Update:* The "Rails for PHP Developers" site appears to no longer exist.

  [1]: http://railsforphp.com/reference/ "Rails for PHP Developers"
  [2]: http://railsforphp.com "Rails for PHP Developers"